 Best Urban Trail for Fall – Weaselhead Flats

 The City of Calgary maintains approximately 1000 km of regional pathways and 96 km of trails.
-These pathways and trails allow you to explore the mix of natural and curated landscapes.
-With so much to explore, we feature a unique place to escape the city without actually leaving it.
-Tucked in the southwest, the Weaselhead Flats Natural Environment Park is a gem of urban wilderness.
+These pathways and trails allow you to explore a mix of natural and curated landscapes.
+Nestled within city limits, Weaselhead Flats Natural Environment Park is hidden gem of urban wilderness.

 The plaza at 9th Avenue and 1st Street SW is a great urban lookout.
-You can explore the emergence of Calgary as an urban centre.
-It is reflected in the mirrored surfaces of a public art installation called Emergent (2017) by Jill Anholt.
-Capture the city’s heritage and success as you’re surrounded by some of the tallest buildings in Calgary at their completion.
+You can explore how Calgary emerged as an urban centre.
+After the railroad arrived, the city grew, and so did the structures.
+This story is reflected in the mirrored surfaces of a public art installation called Emergent (2017) by Jill Anholt.

 Behind Stephen Avenue